 At this point, we've worked on your onsite optimization (page titles, meta descriptions, URL structure, page headers and more).
 We've taken some time to create some great blog categories, the editorial calendar is set up and constantly evolving, and we've set up all of your paid search, social, and display campaigns.
 It's all running, but this is not a "set and forget" type of situation.
 We need to constantly stay on top of these items.
 Here are some of the exercises we will engage in when maintaining and evolving your accounts:

 - We will enhance and amplify our blog efforts by planning social media posts and engagement throughout the month.
-By planning your social media efforts in an editorial calendar you can craft a strategy for the month, and coordinate your messaging between various social platforms
+By planning your social media efforts in an editorial calendar you can craft a strategy for the month, and coordinate your messaging between various social platforms.
+We enjoy working with the social media team to make sure we are releasing our new content to our audience on a regular basis.

 - Premium content downloads can be offered in exchange for an email address, giving us the perfect opportunity to build an email automation campaign that will email the downloader a series of emails after delivering their download.
-These emails reinforce brand awareness, build the relationship with the receiver, and offer users additional information and up-sells to related services or products
+These emails reinforce brand awareness, build the relationship with the receiver, and offer users additional information and up-sells to related services or products.
+They do take a lot of time to plan and build, so it's important to take your time and make sure these nurturing sequences are facilitating your sales funnel properly.

 We hope this helps end some of the mysteries!